truth table: Binary Operations 1

 return False

-• this returns True if the result of bool(something) is True
+• return True if the result of bool(something) is True

 return True if something else False

-• this also returns True if the result of bool(something) is True
+• return True if the result of bool(something) is True

 return something